TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_deb.md

-# Installation Guide
+# Installation Guide on Debian-based OS

-This page is a step by step installation and configuration guide to get an TheHive 4 instance up and running.
+This page is a step by step installation and configuration guide to get an TheHive 4 instance up and running on systems using DEB packages repositories.

 ## Java Virtual Machine